 The collimators are important to reduce beam related backgrounds at SuperKEKB.
-Movable collimators for the horizontal and vertical plane are installed in the LER and HER, respectively as shown in Fig. 2.7 [21].

-A kick factor from each collimator becomes large because the vertical half aperture of the collimator is very small, typically of approximately $1\text{-}2\,\mathrm{mm}$.
+Movable collimators[15] for the horizontal and vertical plane are installed in the LER and HER, respectively.
+A kick factor from each collimator becomes large because the vertical half aperture of the collimator is very small, typically of approximately 1-2 mm.
 Therefore, transverse mode coupling instability (TMCI) might become serious.
-The TMCI, also called strong head-tail instability, was first observed at PETRA [22].
+The TMCI, also called strong head-tail instability, was first observed at PETRA[16].
 For a large collider with a small chamber height and collimator aperture, the TMCI limits the performance.
-At SuperKEKB, we observed a vertical beam blowup at the bunch current of approximately $0.8 \,\mathrm{mA}$, which is much smaller than the TMCI threshold I{th} expressed as Eq.
-(2.7)[21].
+At SuperKEKB, we observed a vertical beam blowup at the bunch current of approximately 0.8 mA, which is much smaller than the TMCI threshold explained above.
+We call this phenomena "-1 mode instability" because the coherent-mode frequency corresponding to $\nu_y - \nu_s$ appears when the beam blowup occurs.
+Recently, it was found that a tuning of the vertical bunch-by-bunch feedback system affects the -1 mode instability with a interplay of the vertical short-range wake field due to the collimators.
+Optimization of the bunch-by-bunch feedback system is necessary to suppress the -1 mode instability.